Xizhou, Dali: Matriarchy

+Architecture

 Many buildings in Xizhou are protected heritage sites and some are centuries old.

 The best documented aspect of Bai culture in Xizhou is the traditional architecture.
 The history of world class engineering, architecture, and education Xizhou has enjoyed was combined with a period of great financial success in business during the 19th century, and resulted in hundreds of tastefully constructed Bai courtyard style homes that merge traditional local structures with styles imported from across Lijiang, eastern China, and abroad.
 Many of the buildings were occupied by the Chinese military or served a purpose to local and provincial level governments and spared during the Cultural Revolution, a period of time that many old buildings in China didn't survive.
 Due to the shared values of Xizhou citizens, many of these structures have become protected heritage sites, some protected at the national level like the Great Wall.

 An iconic and important attribute of Bai architecture is the inclusion of a large, white reflecting wall in courtyard homes.
 Wealthier homes will often designate one wall to be a reflecting wall while the other three serve as living spaces (三坊一照壁).
 The reflecting wall serves a practical and symbolic purpose; the white color creates a lighter space in the courtyard especially in the afternoon, it typically faces west in Xizhou to reflect evil spirits that dwell in the depths of Erhai lake away, and it reflects luck and prosperity into the room directly opposite, which is considered to be the most important room in the courtyard.

 The use of marble in Bai architecture is commonplace due to its abundance and easy access.
 Marble is incorporated into many courtyard homes' floors, stairs, pillars, and is commonly used as artwork or decoration.
 Unlike many other parts of the world, when marble is used as art or decoration the price is not decided by its quality but by its aesthetic.
 In Chinese, the word 'marble' is '大理石' which literally means 'Dali stone.'
 Marble is found in other parts of China, but the production of marble in the Dali valley has been famous for many years.

 Fresh Rushan cheese (乳扇) is stretched and dried on bamboo.